The rules for rent increases in private renting depend on what type of tenancy you have.

 Your rent can only be increased during the fixed-term of your tenancy if your tenancy agreement sets out how and when it can be increased.

-After a fixed-term expires, your rent can be increased if:
+After a fixed-term expires or if you never had a fixed term agreement, your rent can be increased if:

 - you agree to the increase

-- your landlord gives you one month's written notice of the proposed increase on a special form
+- your landlord has given you one month's written notice of the proposed increase on a special form

 You have the right to apply to a tribunal for rent disputes if your landlord gives you notice of a proposed increase.
+You must do this before the notice period expires.
 The tribunal may decide to increase the rent if they think it is lower than comparable properties in the area.

 Once you pay the higher rent, this usually means you have agreed to the increase.